Haskell County DWI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to choose between a jury trial (where a panel of citizens decides your guilt or innocence) and a bench trial (where the judge makes the decision).
-In a DUI case, a jury trial is more common.
+- Jury vs. Bench Trial: You have the right to choose between a jury trial and a bench trial.
+In a jury trial, a panel of citizens will decide your guilt or innocence.
+In a bench trial, the judge will make the decision.

-• What the Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
-This requires evidence such as:
+- What Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving while intoxicated.
+This means they must present evidence that you were operating a motor vehicle in a public place while having a Blood Alcohol Concentration (BAC) of 0.08 or higher, or while being impaired due to alcohol or drugs.

 Penalties for DUI in Haskell, TX